Adrian Hoekstra: War years

 Germany invaded the Netherlands on 10 May 1940.
 Hoekstra’s other half-brother, Fredericus J Hoekstra, was killed in action within the first hour of the invasion.
 After the Dutch capitulation, Hoekstra was recruited to the resistance movement by Mr. Abeelen, an associate of Colonel Jan Somer, and soon became the leader of the OD in Oosterhout.
 He also worked with the resistance cell centered around Pater Jacques Kerssemakers OSB.
 In that group, Hoekstra coordinated the passing of information regarding troop movements, local airfields, railway lines and so on, through channels to the Allies in Britain.

-After the arrest of Kerssemakers in October 1942, Hoekstra went into hiding in Limburg using the alias Wim Koenraad.
-Initially, he stayed on the bunker-ship De Zwaan, which was permanently anchored at Grevenbicht and serving as a supply vessel for other boats.
-When Hoekstra arrived on De Zwaan there were already Jewish families on board.
+In October 1942, with the arrest of Kerssemakers imminent, Hoekstra went into hiding in Limburg using the alias Wim Koenraad.
+Initially, he stayed on the bunker-ship De Zwaan, which was permanently anchored at Grevenbicht and served as a supply vessel for other boats.
+When Hoekstra arrived on De Zwaan there were already Jewish families hiding on board.
 The boat’s skipper, Kees Zwaans, in conjunction with two other local residents, Twaan Maintz and Frans Kooimans, had set up a group they named MaZwaKo, initialisms of their surnames, to coordinate the resistance activities in the area.
-Around the time Hoekstra arrived on board and became involved Kooimans left the group, though he continued hiding Jewish families and pilots.
+Around the time Hoekstra arrived on board and became involved, Kooimans left the group though he continued hiding Jewish families and pilots throughout the war.
 The group’s name, however, did not need to be changed because of Hoekstra’s alias.